DeveloperNelsoft/searchProductMongoDB/README.md

-# Lider Challenge

-# Welcome!

-We really appreciate your interest in this challenge and we hope you have some good time with this ;)!
+# Search product Mongo DB

+data source for Search product back end app.

 ### Installation

-If you want to set the mongodb and import the products to start with the challenge, use this command:
+If you want to set the mongodb and import the products to start to consume, use this command:
 ```sh
 $ make database-up
 ```
 If you only want to run the mongodb image, use this one:
 ```sh
 $ make database-docker-up